 - The property occupier or owner can prove they were unaware of the defect and that any other reasonable individual would not have known the defect existed

-- The owner or occupier can prove that you misused the premises and where the cause of the problem or defect
+- The owner or occupier can prove that you misused the premises and where the cause of the problem or defect.

 If your attorney can successfully resolve your premises liability claim you can expect to obtain financial compensation to pay for your current, past and future medical expenses, lost wages, loss of future earnings, disfigurement, disability, loss of consortium, loss of normal life, pain, suffering, mental anxiety and other non-tangible damages.

+Normally, the property owner or their insurance company will provide compensation or any reimbursement for costs and damages that arise from an accident.
 Usually, your attorney will begin the compensation process by submitting a claim to the property owner or occupier's insurance carrier.
 Your lawyer working on your behalf will construct a strong legal argument for monetary recovery and support the claim using solid evidence that proves your case.
 Nearly all cases are settled through a negotiated out of court settlement, meaning you will never need to file a lawsuit against the defendants or present your case at trial.
 However, there are cases where the insurance carrier offers a low settlement amount, necessitating the need to build a case for trial and file a lawsuit.

-Is it Wise to Cash the Insurance Company's Compensation Check?
+Should You Cash the Insurance Company's Compensation Check?

+No, you should generally not immediately cash a check from an insurance company after an accident on another's property.
 To ensure that you are receiving an appropriate amount of financial compensation to resolve your premises liability case, it is essential to consult with a reputable personal injury attorney before cashing the check or signing documents.
 If the insurance carrier convinces you to sign a waiver, settlement agreement or release, you are likely signing away your rights to seek additional funds if needed in the future.

 Cashing the check usually means you agree that the funds they provide have settled your claim fully and finally.
 An attorney working on your behalf can evaluate the merits of your case and provide legal options to resolve your claim using their comprehensive negotiation skills.
 Typically, going it alone without an attorney results in insufficient monetary compensation to recover all your damages.

-What if my Injuries Occurred at my Neighbor's or Friend's Home?
+What if My Injuries Occurred at My Neighbor's or Friend's Home?

+You should consult with an experienced Illinois premises lawyer because you may be able to file a claim for relief.
 Students, visitors, and faculty members can be victims of an accident or violent crime occurring on campus or at school.
 An attorney working on your behalf can file a claim for compensation building the case on the university or school's failure to elicit reasonable care to ensure that every victim was protected.
 However, filing a lawsuit or compensation claim against a private institution is significantly different than building a case against a public school or university.
 Your lawyer will know how to build the case against a government agency or private company to make sure you are compensated fully.

-Can I Hire Your Law Firm to Handle my Case?
+Can I Hire Your Law Firm to Handle My Case?